How to write a job description

 Tips for better job descriptions

-Apply these principles to attract better candidates.
+Apply these principles to attract better candidates and improve your recruitment process.

 Be specific